dirkcuys/thebacklog/projects/agregore-web-apps/part-1.md

 We're going to use this editor to save the logic for a text area to a JavaScript function stored in a file called `edit.js`.

-So in the 'Filename' field, put 'edit.js'

-And in the 'Content' field, the following:
+So in the 'Filename' field, put 'edit.js', and in the 'Content' field, the following:

 ```js
 function edit(){